bugsandkisses/IrisExplorer/README.md

 ## How do I use this?

 You can find the tasks in `irisExplorer.html`.
 It also features model solutions &ndash; click on the `Code` buttons to view them.
-Try to solve the tasks yourself before looking up the example solutions.
 You can find the complete source code in the`irisExplorer.Rmd` which you can execute directly in R.

 ## References